kmooney/kmooney.github.io/_drafts/2015-07-19-the-wrong-tool-for-the-job-pt-2.markdown

 It appears that there are a few different ways to deal with schemas in JSON, including a [draft proposal at json-schema.org](http://json-schema.org/).

+Because there are validation libraries created for Python, Go, Ruby, Haskell and Java, this appears to be a pretty easy path to pursue to validate that our JSON messages match a shared, defined, schema.

+It may be easy to create a service that validates messages against a preloaded set of schemas.

 ### Future Work

 #XML
 ## XSD